PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/02-Python-Types.md

 # Python Types

 In the following sections of this document we'll browse through the Python language syntax.
-We will include code snippets, so if you've installed Python on your computer you can try out the examples.
+We will include code snippets.
+If you've installed Python on your computer, or if you've chosen an online Python engine, you can try out the examples.

 We'll start with data types, and later move into control structures.
 Because we'll include code snippets below, you'll have a good feel for